SHALLOW SPOTS | DEEPER DEPRESSIONS | GETTING STARTED | USING TOPSOIL | USING SAND

 It’s better to do this type of levelling gradually because if you apply too much soil at one time it can cause problems with drainage.

 If the hole to be filled is deeper than 3 cms, you’ll need to do some surgery.
 You’ll need a square end spade.
-It’s best to use this method after rain when the soil is wet and less prone to crumbling.

 Step #1